 Prep, Make Ahead & Storage Notes

+All you need to do is wash and trim the Brussels sprouts, add some olive oil and stock, and you’re good to go.
 So, if you want to prep ahead, feel free to wash and trim the Brussels sprouts, then store them in the fridge.
+Such an easy prep win!

-For crispy slow cooker Brussels sprouts, simply, pop the cooked Brussels under the broiler, after they’ve cooked but before adding the cheese, for about 5 minutes to achieve that golden brown crispy result.
+For crispy crockpot Brussels sprouts, simply, pop the cooked Brussels under the broiler, after they’ve cooked but before adding the cheese, for about 5 minutes to achieve that golden brown crispy result.
+The fully cooked Brussels sprouts can also be stored in an airtight container, refrigerated, for up to 3 days.
+You can even use the slow cooker to reheat by warming the cooked Brussels sprouts on low for 30-60 minutes, covered.

 Overhead shot of cooked Brussel sprouts with parmesan in a slow cooker.